StefanHristov1997/DebugArena/README.md

 # 💻 Features:
 <ul>
-  <li><strong>Flexibility:</strong> the application has a responsive design so that it can be accessed from all devices with user-friendliness.</li>
+  <li><strong font-size:"10px">Flexibility:</strong> the application has a responsive design so that it can be accessed from all devices with user-friendliness.</li>
   <li><strong>Authentication:</strong> when you first log into the application, you'll find a navigation menu that guides you to the accessible pages without user authentication and showcases the main features the
       application offers.
 To start, in order for the user to fully enjoy the features offered by the application, they need to authenticate themselves.
 The platform provides an easy registration and login form for this purpose.